boyboi86/cqrlib/README.md

 I highly recommend you to purchase this book to bridge the knowledge gap.

-The mathematics behind most of what was taught are actually sound and practical (White box).
+The mathematics behind what was taught in the book are actually sounded and practical (Considered white box).
-Every procedure that was taught in the book is specifically addressing common issues in Machine-learning within Financial industry.
+Every procedure that was taught is specifically addressing concerns using Machine-learning within Financial industry.

 1. Either to improve statistic properties
-2. Improve Machine-Learning results
+2. Provide better machine-learning results
+3. Code optimization

 Most of the code snippets written in the book was done using Python 2 & Pandas before stable release.

-Codes in this repositary are modified so that it will be compatible in Python 3 & Pandas 1.0.3.
+The codes found in this repository are modified so that it will be compatible in Python 3 & Pandas 1.0.3 (Rather than Numpy).

-Most of these codes not to rewritten into numpy so that new "quants" can relate & appreciate the theory behind these codes.
+Hopefully new "quants" can relate to the textbook & appreciate the theory behind these codes.

 > "Every successful investment strategy is always supported by an equally sound theory that is practical,
 > you either prove with results or you prove the theory first.